-Anonymous asked: does this blog update anymore?
+Anonymous said: does this blog update anymore?

 Unfortunately unless another person is happy to take over, this blog won’t be updating any more.
 This post goes into the reasons as to why I stopped running it.